wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 Microsoft contracted with Vertigo Software to create a sample .Net Pet Shop when it orginally debuted its .NET framework.
 The repo had 3,484 lines of code and was tuned for benchmarking speed rather than coding best practices.

+So it's not really fair to make judgements about the speed of the underlying technologies by comparing their sample apps since they were made for different purposes.

 <hr />